-• How we fit into the NHS structure
+How we fit into the Health and Social Care structure

-Given the nature of the NHS it is expected that information will be provided that explains how the organisation fits into the local and/or national NHS structure.
+Given the nature of the NHS it is expected that information will be provided that explains how the organisation fits into Health and Social Care structure.
 Both outline and detailed information about the role and responsibilities of the authority should be provided.

-• Organisational structure
+Organisational structure

 Corporate governance information including details of board members and other key personnel.
-This will also include an explanation of the internal structure of the authority and how the structure relates to roles and responsibilities.
+This will also include an explanation of the internal structure of the organisation and how the structure relates to roles and responsibilities.

-• Lists of and information relating to key organisations

-with which the authority works in partnership
+• Lists of and information relating to key organisations with which the authority works in partnership